hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module6/Case Study/Case Study – S3 Versioning And Website Hosting_Module6_AWS Weekday BC = 2301080808.md

 ---

-Once you've completed these steps, XYZ Corporation's requirements will be fully implemented.
+Once we've completed these steps, XYZ Corporation's requirements will be fully implemented.
 The data will be stored securely on AWS, with a lifecycle rule ensuring automatic deletion after 75 days.
 Additionally, the website will be hosted on AWS, with proper error handling in place.